 The work is very varied ranging from accounts to plan making, meeting minutes and agendas to preparation of service sheets, newsletters and posters.
 But all this is to provide a facility to assist ordained Ministers and others in the Circuit.
 From April 2018 to March 2021 I also worked as the Administrator for the ONE Opportunity Programme in the Yorkshire West Methodist District.

 Outside of work I am a book and theatre reviewer for our local paper in the North Leeds area, and I enjoy fellwalking and photography plus I have run a number of marathons over the years and taken part in long distance walking competitions.
-I am also a keen genealogist and have traced my paternal family tree back to 1520 in the villages of Thorner and Barwick where two of our churches in the Circuit are located, so starting work here was a little bit like "coming home to my ancestral roots".
+I am also a keen genealogist and have traced my paternal family tree back to 1520 in the village of Barwick where one of our churches in the Circuit is located, so starting work here was a little bit like "coming home to my ancestral roots".